avikbal-dm/content-writing-prompts-for-SEO-GEO-AEO-SXO/README.md

 - Book: *CITED: The Growth Operating System for the Age of AI Search*
 - Research paper: the CITED framework, conceptual-framework format
-- More tools: the Growth Operating System suite

-*Add your book link, paper DOI, and profile links here before publishing.*

 ## License